Narden91/pyHEXtraction/README.md

       git push origin --delete <branch_name>
     ```

-# Current Workings
+# Work in Progress
+- [x] Data Cleaning
+- [x] Correct offset from DIGITIZER
+- [x] Correct offset for Screen Resolution
+- [x] Retrieve information from Anagrafica
+- [x] Prepare dataframe for the analysis
+- [x] Extract Strokes
+- [x] Extract Kinematic Features
+- [x] Extract Dynamics Features
+- [x] Extract Personal Features
-- [ ] Pass from Points Dataframe to &rarr; Stroke Dataframe
+- [ ] Extract Temporal Features
-- [ ] Feature 1: Stroke Length
+- [ ] Save dataframes to CSV

 ## License
 This project is licensed under the @Università degli Studi di Cassino e del Lazio Meridionale

 ## Notes
 On Windows:
-Make sure to have Screen Scale at 100% instead of 120% or other values,
+In order to visualize GIF correctly, make sure to have Screen Scale at 100% instead of 120% or other values,
-otherwise the task rendering on screen won't fit.
+otherwise the task won't fit the screen.